Should I Use Double Layer PCB or Single Layer PCB?

 • Simpler Design and Production

-Single-layer PCBs are simple to design and produce in comparison to the double-layer PCB.
-Therefore, we can design and manufacture them easily.
-So, we won’t need specialized equipment and skilled labor.
+Single layer PCBs are simple to design and produce in comparison to the double-layer PCB.
+And there is no need to use specialized equipment and skilled labor.

 • Short Lead Time